starpeace-project/starpeace-assets/README.md

 ## License

 All content of starpeace-assets is commercially licensed; any unauthorized and/or unapproved use is not permitted.
+Underlying source code used to inspect, process, and audit content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).
 Please contact info@starpeace.io for licensing information.